Compare long-term loans

 However, there are some downsides to debt consolidation loans you’ll need to consider:

-• Some providers will only offer long-term debt consolidation under secured arrangements, which involve using your home as collateral.
-This means you could lose your home if you fail to make your repayments.
+- Some providers will only offer long-term debt consolidation under secured arrangements.
+This involves using your home as collateral.
+Be aware that you could lose your home if you fail to make your repayments.

 If you have a bad credit rating or no credit history at all, you might also need to provide a guarantor to get approval for a long-term loan.
 A guarantor agrees to make your repayments if you’re unable to do so.